Michigan Solar Incentives (Rebates, Tax Credits & More in 2024)

 It’s possible that new perks will pop up from local providers in the future.
 You can always check the Database of State Incentives for Renewables & Efficiency (DSIRE) for updated information.

 Above, we’ve discussed all of the perks available for solar conversion in your area.
 While these can all be beneficial, they aren’t all equal in their overall value or the ease of applying.
-Below, we’ll discuss what we believe are the top three solar perks to take advantage of in your area.
+Below, we’ll discuss what we believe are the top three solar perks that make converting to solar worthwhile in Michigan.

 Plus, the value from the federal credit can be realized in under a year, depending on how much you owe in taxes the year you install your equipment.